jamesrgregg/1947-explore/README.md

 Note: No suitable bot was discovered for this explore, however there is a GitHub Action, [file-changes-action][21] that could be leveraged with further explore.
 It should be noted however, the results of the action are not much more than a log for review, and the PR itself gives similar changed file indicators via better visualization.

 Also, the Snyk scans were limited in the Jenkins Pipelines to only scan when PR merged to master.
-That was due to the limitation on Open Source projects where a limited number of [scans are offered for free](https://snyk.io/plans/).
+Given the pricing model where public open source projects are [unlimited and free][22], we can change the Jenkins Pipelines to scan on every PR.

 ## References